sumanthrshivu/Asp.Net/StateManageMentOptions.md

 View state should be used when the user needs to store a small amount of data at the client browser with faster retrieval.
 The developer should not use this technique to retain state with larger data since it will create a performance overhead for the webpage.
 It should be used for sending data from one page to another.
 Not very secure to store sensitive information.

  ### SessionState
- In Proc mode is best suited for the application that is hosted on a single server and mid size use base or the session variable used is not big, to avoid data loss and scalability issues.
+ In Proc mode is best suited for the application that is hosted on a single server and  the session variable used is not big, to avoid data loss and scalability issues.
 When there is a requirement for a web farm  or web garden deployments the “out of process “modes like state server or SQL Server modes are the best option.

  ### ApplicationState
  An application variable is used only when the variable needs to have global access and when you need them for the entire time,during the lifetime of an application.